GiovanniSalmeri/yellow-filelist/README.md

 The following arguments are available, all are optional:

 `Folder` = folder under `media/filelist` of files and subfolders to show
-`Extensions` = extensions of files to list, \* for all extensions; wrap multiple extensions into quotes
+`Extensions` = extensions of files to list, - for all extensions; separate multiple extensions with commas without spaces
 `Collapse` = collapse the lists of subfolders

 ## How names of files and folders are shown